tanovicm/RG16-106-3d-convex-hull/srcfiles/glut/readme.md

 Ditto.
 To save you a lot of trouble and instead of thinking GLUT is "trouble" please do use Visual Studio project features to include and link GLUT locally to the project.

-Always start from here: https://user.xmission.com/~nate/glut.html
+To know more, always start from here: https://user.xmission.com/~nate/glut.html

-Remember that is code from 2001 and x64 was not that prevailing.
+Remember that is code from 2001 and x64 was not that prevailing in that time.
 Thus; **that is 32 bit stuff only** in [glut-3.7.6-bin.zip](https://user.xmission.com/~nate/glut/glut-3.7.6-bin.zip) (117 KB)

 It is certainly possible to do your own Visual Studio x64 build using [glut-3.7.6-src.zip](https://user.xmission.com/~nate/glut/glut-3.7.6-src.zip) (4.76 MB).

 ## By default GLUT is x86 only

-The easiest way for your Visual Studio builds to finish successfully is to copy from (the `glut` folder in here) `glut32.lib` and `glut32.dll` to the root folder of  the solution.
+Visual Studio build in here is to copy manually from (the `glut` folder in here) `glut32.lib` and to make a Visual Studio post-build event to copy `got\glut32.dll` to the output folder of the solution build.
 Just as we have done in here.

 x64 targets are removed from this solution.